Poyuli/sentiment.analysis/README.md

                  0.8546 (binary counts, bigram)
                  0.8636 (binary counts, bigram/unigram)

-# bigram improves accuracy as it does not remove negation words
-# bigram/unigram further improves accuracy as it may make feature more focused
+bigram improves accuracy as it does not remove negation words. bigram/unigram further improves accuracy as it may make feature more focused.

 Bernoulli NB: 0.8517
               0.8496 (bigram)
               0.8606 (bigram/unigram)

-# Note that Bernoulli NB is different from binary multinomial NB
-# since Bernoulli NB penalizes absence of words by multiplying 1-p
-# where p = Prob(x_i|y) and x_i is the i-th feature
+Note that Bernoulli NB is different from binary multinomial NB, since Bernoulli NB penalizes absence of words by multiplying 1-p, where p = Prob(x_i|y) and x_i is the i-th feature.

 Linear SVM: 0.8851 (binary counts, bigram/unigram)